smalda/dance_edu_platform__in_progress/README.md

 ## Monitoring 📊

-- Prometheus metrics available at `/metrics`
+- Prometheus metrics available at `/metrics` in FastAPI or via Prometheus UI at http://localhost:9090
 - Track:
   - Request counts and latency
   - Queue message statistics